okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 If `isDefault` is `true`, the previous default email customization has its `isDefault` set to `false`.

 Returns a `409 Conflict` if:
-- there is already another email customization for the specified `language`.
+- There is already another email customization for the specified `language`.
 - `isDefault` is `false` and the email customization being updated is the default.

 Returns a `400 Bad Request` if:
 - `language` is not one of the [supported locales](#supported-locales).
-- `body` does not contain a required variable references.
+- `body` does not contain a required variable reference.

-Passing an invalid `brandId`, `templateName`, or `customizationId` returns a `404 Not Found` with error code `E0000007`.
+Passing an invalid `brandId`, `templateName`, or `customizationId` returns a `404 Not Found` with the error code `E0000007`.

 > **Note:** See [Email Customizations](#email-customizations) for details about email customization constraints.